rage/programming-23/data/part-3/2-working-with-strings.md

 The function `len` returns the number of characters in a string, which is always an integer value.
 For example, `len("hey")` returns 3, because there are three characters in the string `hey`.

-The following program asks the user for a string and then prints it "underlined" by multiplying the character `-` by the length of the input:
+The following program asks the user for a string and then prints it "underlined".
+The program prints a second line with as many `-` characters as is the length of the input:

 ```python
 input_string = input("Please type in a string: ")